Alex0Blackwell/c-cpp-DSA/README.md

 - fibonacci.cpp
     - three ways of making the fibonacci sequence
     - naive recursive, memoized recursive, and sequential
+- getMinimum.cpp
+    - recursively return the minimum element of a vector
+    - generic programming using templates
 - multiplyWithAdd.cpp
     - multiplication using only addition
 - numOfBSTs.cpp